This was originally a Twitter thread, posted on 22 APR 02019.

 But the 50s are when it went wide-scale.

-However, those three boys’ sisters did not experience exactly what their brothers experienced.
+Those three boys’ sisters did not experience exactly what their brothers experienced.
 If they were white, those boys grew up on the easy setting.
 Their white sisters had a harder time.
 Their black and brown peers, regardless of gender, even if their parents made the same salary, had a harder time yet.

 Generational theory comes with much unpacking left to be done.
 It focuses way too much on the white, male, cis, hetero, middle income, upper-working-class to lower-upper-class experience.